SoftBlankie/Fern-1/README.md

 #### Server-Side
 Improvements involve reducing code used in accessing PostgreSQL's database.
 Reduction allows for a minor improvement in time-complexity.

+### Todo
+- Improve edit system, make new edit route for viewers
+- Comments on edits
+- Give category for edits, correction, teaching/advice, reference
+- Get more avatar profile pictures
+- Route to match users with others for language exchange
+- Post changes not changing immediately
+- Login error not showing

 ### Reference

 Minimal references used to learn and jump-start learning how to web develop